Facebook said it doesn’t know why the error occur despite saving passwords in encrypted forms

 The usual usual storage standards for passwords are encryption which changes the plain text password into a computer – only jargons that would make no sense to humans.
 While Facebook claims it hashes and encrypts passwords, the reason for the exposure of such a huge number of accounts’ credentials saved on the server as mere plain texts is really bothersome even though the company states it would still investigate more about this.

 The social media giant isn’t alone in this sort of security shortfall.
-Last May, Twitter after discovering a bug that stored them in plain text on its internal logs.
+Last May, Twitter advised 330 million users to change their passwords after discovering a bug that stored them in plain text on its internal logs.
 Github had a similar flub revealed last May bringing us to questioning how secured our lives are on the internet.